Tzoumerka

 Tzoumerka (Τζουμέρκα) is a former municipality in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality North Tzoumerka, of which it is a municipal unit.
 The municipal unit has an area of 71.10 km^{2}.
 Population 717 (2021).
 The seat of the municipality was in Chouliarades.

+History

-During the Axis occupation of Greece (1941-1944) the main base of the EDES resistance organization was found in the Tzoumerka mountain.
+During the Axis occupation of Greece (1941–1944) the main base of the EDES resistance organization was found in the Tzoumerka mountain.